hartwigmedical/hmftools/hmf-id-generator/README.md

  - Parameters "in" and "out" can point to the same file in which case the sample hashes will be overwritten.
  - A "new_password" parameter can optionally be provided to reset the anonymization password to a new value.

-In addition to creating the new hashes, this command repopulates the table amberAnonymous containing all the sampleId -> hmfSampleId mappings.
+In addition to creating the new hashes, this command repopulates the table "amberAnonymous" containing all the sampleId -> hmfSampleId mappings.